GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-admin-mobile.rst

     depending on the server hardware, the selected basemap and the maximum zoom level.

-    On a typical production server, generation can take around **one hour**, or even longer.
+    On a typical production server, generation can take around **five hours**, or even longer.

 By default, tiles are generated for zoom levels **0** to **18**.